PT symmetry as a necessary and sufficient condition for unitary time evolution

 While Hermiticity of a time-independent Hamiltonian leads to unitary time evolution, in and of itself, the requirement of Hermiticity is only sufficient for unitary time evolution.
-Here we provide conditions that are both necessary and sufficient.
-Specifically, we show that $\cal{P}\cal{T}$ symmetry of a time-independent Hamiltonian, or equivalently, reality of the secular equation that determines its eigenvalues, is both necessary and sufficient for unitary time evolution.
-For any $\cal{P}\cal{T}$-symmetric Hamiltonian $H$ there always exists an operator $V$ that relates $H$ to its Hermitian adjoint according to $VHV^{-1}=H^{\dagger}$.
-Hilbert space norms $\langle\psi_1|V|\psi_2\rangle$ constructed with this $V$ are always preserved in time.
-With the energy eigenvalues of a real secular equation either being real or appearing in complex conjugate pairs, we thus establish the unitarity of time evolution for both stationary and non-stationary systems.
-In addition, we show that such systems obey causality.
+In this paper we provide conditions that are both necessary and sufficient.
+We show that $PT$ symmetry of a time-independent Hamiltonian, or equivalently, reality of the secular equation that determines its eigenvalues, is both necessary and sufficient for unitary time evolution.
+For any $PT$-symmetric Hamiltonian $H$ there always exists an operator $V$ that relates $H$ to its Hermitian adjoint according to $VHV^{-1}=H^{\dagger}$.
+When the energy spectrum of $H$ is complete, Hilbert space norms $\langle\psi_1|V|\psi_2\rangle$ constructed with this $V$ are always preserved in time.
+With the energy eigenvalues of a real secular equation being either real or appearing in complex conjugate pairs, we thus establish the unitarity of time evolution in both cases.
+We also establish the unitarity of time evolution for Hamiltonians whose energy spectra are not complete.
+We show that when the energy eigenvalues of a Hamiltonian are real and complete the operator $V$ is a positive Hermitian operator, which has an associated square root operator that can be used to bring the Hamiltonian to a Hermitian form.
+We show that systems with $PT$-symmetric Hamiltonians obey causality.
+We note that Hermitian theories are ordinarily associated with a path integral quantization prescription in which the path integral measure is real, while in contrast non-Hermitian but $PT$-symmetric theories are ordinarily associated with path integrals in which the measure needs to be complex, but in which the Euclidean time continuation of the path integral is nonetheless real.
+Just as the second-order Klein-Gordon theory is stabilized against transitions to negative frequencies because its Hamiltonian is positive definite, through $PT$ symmetry the fourth-order derivative Pais-Uhlenbeck theory can equally be stabilized.